RamitKataria/group-meeting-planner/README.md

 ### Minimal requirements

-1. As a meeting organizer, I want to be able to create a new meeting with a given span (possible days/time) and get a unique link for it - Tom
+1. As a meeting organizer, I want to be able to create a new meeting with a given span (possible days/time) and get a unique link for it - `Tom`
-2. As a meeting attendee, I want to be able to go to the link shared by the meeting organizer and access meeting title and notes - Sophie
+2. As a meeting attendee, I want to be able to go to the link shared by the meeting organizer and access meeting title and notes - `Sophie`
-3. As a meeting attendee, I want to be able to go to that link as a guest and enter my availability by dragging my mouse across the calendar - Ramit
+3. As a meeting attendee, I want to be able to go to that link as a guest and enter my availability by dragging my mouse across the calendar - `Ramit`

 ### Standard requirements

-1. As a user, I want to be able to use the website as a guest, or as a registered user if I want extra features[<sup>1</sup>](#footnotes) - May, Sophie, Ramit
+1. As a user, I want to be able to use the website as a guest, or as a registered user if I want extra features[<sup>1</sup>](#footnotes) - `May`, `Sophie`, `Ramit`
-2. As a registered user, I want to be able to delete my account and update account information ([Settings Page](#account-settings-page)) - Sophie
+2. As a registered user, I want to be able to delete my account and update account information ([Settings Page](#account-settings-page)) - `Sophie`
-3. As a registered user, I want to be able to change the meeting span after creating it by logging into the account I used to create it - Tom
+3. As a registered user, I want to be able to change the meeting span after creating it by logging into the account I used to create it - `Tom`
-4. As a meeting attendee, I want to be notified after the organizer has finalized the meeting time - Ramit
+4. As a meeting attendee, I want to be notified after the organizer has finalized the meeting time - `Ramit`
-5. As a registered user, I want to be sent an email verification to change my password when I forget the password - May
+5. As a registered user, I want to be sent an email verification to change my password when I forget the password - `May`
-6. As a registered user, I want to be able to use my previously entered availability for new meetings
+6. As a registered user, I want to be able to use my previously entered availability for new meetings - `Tom`
-7. As an attendee, I want to be able to create an account through some external authentication service - Ramit
+7. As an attendee, I want to be able to create an account through some external authentication service - `Ramit`
-8. As an attendee, I want to be able to log in to my account through the same external authentication service - Ramit
+8. As an attendee, I want to be able to log in to my account through the same external authentication service - `Ramit`
 9. As a meeting organizer, I want to be able to remove a user from a meeting

 ### Stretch Requirements